ok-nick/ubs/README.md

 ### How stable is this library?
 Not very; there is no guarantee UB will change the API in the future.
 Do not depend on this library for critical code.
 If the API does change and `ubs` stops working, please leave an issue for it to be resolved.

+### Does this library operate on private information?
+No, this library only uses public information that anyone could obtain.